turingschool/front-end-curriculum/lessons/intro-to-axe.md

 #Goals

-- develop a level of empethy for people with accessibility needs
+- develop a level of empathy for people with accessibility needs
 - solidify async ideas
 - Utilize axe-core tests.